zivl/react-workshop/handout/immutablejs-overview.md

 Note: Symbol was introduced in ECMAScript 6
 ```

-All of these primitive data types are **immutable** which means their values cannot be changed and instead new values are created from them.
+All of these primitive data types are **immutable** which means their values cannot be changed.
 For example, assign a string literal ` "Hello" ` to a variable ` str ` and then attempt to change the first character to ` "Y" ` in the following way:

 ```javascript
 var str = 'Hello';